The Log Management tab in the Alert Logic® console provides access to configuration of log management policies, schedules, and alert rules.

 Windows Eventlog Policies

 Windows event log files track significant events on a Windows server, such as user login or a program error.
-A Windows event log policy lets you collect event log files for Log Manager to review.
+A Windows event log policy lets you collect event log files for Alert Logic log management to review.
 Eventlog policies are used for determining what Eventlog streams are collected on Windows hosts.
 By default, the following are collected:

 The policy can also be used to specify the credentials if it is not using an agent and collection scheduled is used on the source.